 Many "felt the power and felt the glory" of our Savior's visitations, [knew He was in the room with them], but did not see Him.

-One of the principles that separates the LDS faith from other religions is the belief in a living God.
+One of the principles that separates the beliefs of the restored Church of Jesus Christ from other religions is the belief in a living God.

 "We believe in God the Eternal Father and in His Son Jesus Christ and in the Holy Ghost" [Article of Faith 1]